pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_connections/_index.md

 ---
 type: docs
 no_list: true
-title: "Configuring Connections"
+title: "Configuring connections"
-linkTitle: "Configuring Connections"
+linkTitle: "Configuring connections"
 weight: 10
 description: >-
      How to configure connections using Pip.Services.